nasa/cumulus/website/versioned_docs/version-v1.10.1/deployment/README.md

 ### Install dashboard

-To install the dashboard clone the Cumulus-dashboard repository into the root deploy directory and install dependencies with `npm install`:
+To install the dashboard clone the Cumulus-dashboard repository into the root deploy directory and install dependencies with `npm ci`:

     $ git clone https://github.com/nasa/cumulus-dashboard
     $ cd cumulus-dashboard
-    $ npm install
+    $ npm ci

 ### Dashboard configuration